umich-carlab/umich-carlab.github.io/README.md

 4. **Secure and Private Data Collection**.
 Finally, CarLab is careful not to leak any private or sensitive information from the users to the applications running on CarLab.
 In order to achieve this, we provide a permission model for applications running on CarLab.
 The user must review the permissions and decide whether to install the application.
 Furthermore, as recent works have shown (e.g. [PowerSpy](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-michalevsky.pdf)), under-privileged apps can learn sensitive information about the user such as their location.
 We plan to study this research question through CarLab and prevent such privacy leakage.

-# Source Code
-We plan to release the source code for the public on our official Github repository at the MCity Tech Review on November 14th, 2017.

 # Academic Publications
 Mert D. Pesé, Arun Ganesan and Kang G. Shin, “CarLab: Framework for Vehicular Data Collection and Processing,” Proceedings of the Second ACM International Workshop on Smart, Autonomous, and Connected Vehicular Systems and Services (CarSys’17), Oct.
 2017.

 # Acknowledgements and Disclaimers
 CarLab is supported in part by the NSF under Grant CNS-1505785 and an Intel Labs contract, as well as a University Michigan MCity grant.
-We want to thank to our main developers Mert D. Pesé and Arun Ganesan as well as Victor Boyse-Peacor’s help in CarLab development.